Hoecker-Lab/pocketoptimizer/README.rst

 3.1 Create Ligand Conformers
 ****************************

-To model your ligands flexibility correctly, a .pdb file containing ligand conformers is needed.
-If you already have one you can place it inside:
+To model your ligands flexibility correctly, a .pdb file containing ligand conformations is needed.

 ::